-Field Value Note NIS MODE [] Basic - NIS will be used (to provide NFS NetGroup support) in an environment without Active Directory (AD), LDAP, or Samba Primary Domain Controller (PDC). [] Extended - NIS will be used (to provide NFS NetGroup support and/or to map Unix IDs to Windows IDs) for an environment where Active Directory (AD) or Samba Primary Domain Controller (PDC) is used for Authentication.
+Field Value Note NIS MODE [] Basic - NIS is used (to provide NFS NetGroup support) in an environment without Active Directory (AD), LDAP, or Samba Primary Domain Controller (PDC). [] Extended - NIS is used (to provide NFS NetGroup support or to map UNIX IDs to Windows IDs) for an environment where Active Directory (AD) or Samba Primary Domain Controller (PDC) is used for Authentication.
 NIS is typically used for one of the following purposes: NIS can be used to provide NFS Netgroup support in an environment without AD, LDAP, or PDC.
 NIS can be used to provide NFS Netgroup support in an environment with AD, or PDC.
-NIS can be used to provide NFS NetGroup support and map Unix user ids (which are numeric) to Windows user ids (which are text strings), allowing Unix servers to access Network Attached Storage devices that use Microsoft Active Directory or PDC to authenticate users.
-If you checked None in the Authentication Method field of Table 12 on page 49, then select Basic.
-If you checked either of the NIS items in the Options field of Table 12 on page 49, then select Extended.

-Field Value Note Domain Map If the NIS Mode is Basic, leave this field blank.
+NIS can be used to provide NFS NetGroup If you checked either of the NIS items in the Options field of Table 13 on page 50, then select Extended.
+Domain Map If the NIS Mode is Basic, leave this field blank.
 If the NIS mode is Extended, this field is optional.
-This field can be used to specify the mapping between AD domains and different NIS domains When specifying a domain map, use a colon between the AD domain and the NIS domain(s).
-Example: ad_domain:nis_domain1 If more than one NIS domain is specified, use a comma separated list.
+This field can be used to specify the mapping between AD domains and different NIS domains.
+When specifying a domain map, use a colon between the AD domain and the NIS domain or domains.
+Example: ad_domain:nis_domain1 If more than one NIS domain is specified, use a comma-separated list.
 Example: ad_domain:nis_domain1,nis_domain2 To specify more than one AD domain, use a semicolon.
-Example: ad_domain1:nis_domain1,nis_domain2; ad_domain2:nis_domain3,nis_domain4 Server Map This field must be used to specify the mapping between NIS servers and NIS domains.
-When specifying a server map, use a colon between the NIS server and the NIS domain(s).
-Example: nis_server:nis_domain1 If more than one NIS domain is specified, use a comma separated list.
-Example: nis_server:nis_domain1,nis_domain2 To specify more than one NIS server, use a semicolon.
-Example: nis_server1:nis_domain1,nis_domain2;
+Example: ad_domain1:nis_domain1,nis_domain2; ad_domain2:nis_domain3,nis_domain4

-Table 15.
+Table 16.
 NIS configuration information (continued)